-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2019 and profit/Ioss changes in equity and its cash flows for the yearended on that date.
+In our opinion and to the best of our Information and accord ig co the explanationsgiven to us the aforesaid standalone financial statements give the information requhed bythe Act in the manner so required and give a true and Sair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2020 and profit/loss changes in equity and its cash flows for the yearended on that date.

 Basis for Opinion